steffanjensen/gitbot/README.md

 # Github Follow Bot

-Github follow and other action bot.
+Free Github follow and other action bot.
 This bot is good for automating your github account.

 ## How to run:
 pip install requirements.txt